• Skip to primary navigation

 Two Loops, Two Choices

-The Model graphically illustrates the two choices available to the Decision-Maker (the teammate’s internal observer and decider) when a team challenge occurs:
+The Model graphically illustrates the two paths available to the Decision-Maker (the teammate’s internal observer and decider) when a team challenge occurs.
+Each loop represents a different internal teacher:

-1. The Upper Loop (Right-Minded Accountability): The choice to act as an ally.
-This is the cycle of successfully addressing problems through accountable, responsible, and Right-Minded behaviors.
-It involves Accepting, Forgiving, and Adjusting attitudes and behaviors, which leads the team into the Unified Circle of Right-Minded Thinking.
+• The Upper Loop (Reason’s Path of Accountability): This is the choice to follow Reason and act as an ally.
+It is the cycle of successfully addressing problems through accountable, responsible, and Right-Minded behaviors.
+It involves Accepting, Forgiving, and Adjusting, which leads the team into the Unified Circle of Right-Minded Thinking.

-2. The Lower Loop (Wrong-Minded Victimization): The choice to act as an adversary.
-This is the ineffective cycle where teammates become a victim or victimizer, engaging in blame, punishment, and defensiveness.
-This guarantees solutions are not found.
+• The Lower Loop (Ego’s Path of Victimization): This is the choice to follow the Ego and act as an adversary.
+This ineffective cycle is where teammates become a victim or victimizer, engaging in blame, punishment, and defensiveness.
+This path guarantees that solutions are not found.

-The second crucial part of the Model is the Right-Minded question teammates are encouraged to ask themselves when a difficult situation arises:
+The second crucial part of the Model is the Right-Minded question teammates are encouraged to ask themselves, especially when a difficult situation arises:

-“How did I create, promote, or allow this difficult situation to happen?”
+“What did I do or say to create, promote, or allow this difficult situation to happen?”

 This question is a tool to stop the cycle of victimization and initiate a Moment of Reason by promoting self-reflection and accountability.
 When teammates choose accountability, they band together, move into their Right Mind, and readily find solutions that lead to the creation of effective Work Agreements.